 - Create a material and substantial disruption of the orderly operation of the Board meeting.

 Additional details can be found in Policy 1400 (PDF) and Procedure 1400P (PDF) – Meeting Conduct, Order of Business, and Quorum.
 Please note that certain provisions of Board Policy 1400 have been suspended.
 Specifically, on p.3 under the Public Comment During Regular Meetings section, paragraphs two and three which speak to time of public comment and speaker selection.

 Certain provisions of Procedure 1400P have also been suspended.
 Specifically, on Page 2 under the Public Comment During Regular Meetings section, paragraphs one, two, and four (which speak to time and duration of public comment, speaker selection, and process).

 While the Board will listen to all public comments carefully, the Board will not respond to comments spontaneously or without further deliberation.

 It is important to note that community members have other means to share information with the Board, as well as directly with school district staff.
 In most cases, feedback should start with those closest to the situation or person – for example, to a teacher, principal, or program staff who are able to address concerns, particularly those relating to specific students or staff.

 The Board has a dedicated email address (Board@bsd405.org) and voicemail (425-456-4270) for receiving communication in the senders’ language of choice that is distributed/transcribed to all Board directors and logged with staff.
 While individual Board directors do not usually respond directly, they do read all correspondence, and ask staff to respond to administrative/operational issues.
 The Board also hosts school visits with opportunity for engagement with families, students, and staff, as well as general community forums during the school year.
-Additionally, individual directors/pairs hold listening sessions and other community outreach events, and serve as liaisons to a number of community organizations.
+Additionally, individual directors/pairs hold listening sessions and other community outreach events and serve as liaisons to several community organizations.